Our timeline

 1992

-The Government of Canada announces a new legislative framework for federally regulated financial institutions that affect OSFI’s role and responsibilities, such as new financial institution safeguards.
+The Government of Canada announces a new legislative framework for federally regulated financial institutions that affect OSFI’s role and responsibilities, such as new financial institution safeguards and allowing banks to own securities dealers for the first time.

 1996